JS Heatmaps Performance Comparison

 Introduction to the JS heatmaps performance comparison

-This benchmarking comparison of different JavaScript heatmaps has been performed during early September 2021 and updated on November 22nd.
+This benchmarking comparison of different JavaScript heatmaps was performed in early September 2021 and has received multiple updates, the latest in April 2024.
 This test is a performance comparison between 6 different charting providers that includes charting libraries from major manufacturers who classify their charts as high-performance or the fastest.

-The main goal was to demonstrate the performance and data handling abilities of different commercial charting libraries’ heatmaps against the fastest JS heatmaps by LightningChart.
+The main goal was to demonstrate the performance and data handling abilities of different commercial charting libraries’ heatmaps compared to LightningChart JS heatmaps.
 The libraries tested were:

-For all the different test types, the tests are repeated with increasing stress levels until the application is no longer responsive.
+The different test types are repeated with increasing stress levels until the application is no longer responsive.
 Stress level is defined as the size of the heatmap, which is equal to the number of columns (values along the X-axis) times the number of rows (values along the Y-axis).
-For example, a 100×100 heatmap will always have a total of 10,000 data points in it.
+For example, a 100×100 heatmap will always have 10,000 data points in total.

-The wide use of heatmaps is to visualize 3 dimensions by plotting two dimensions to a given X&Y location that’ll be color-coded based on a 3rd data dimension.
-The performance comparison was carried out within 2D grid heatmaps that can be categorized into three different types, as well.
+The wide use of heatmaps is to visualize 3 dimensions by plotting two dimensions to a given X&Y location that will be color-coded based on a 3rd data dimension.
+The performance comparison was carried out within 2D grid heatmaps that can be categorized into three different types too.
 These three types are StaticRefreshing, and Appending heatmaps.

 JS heatmaps performance comparison technical requirements pc icon